Gradual convergence for Langevin dynamics on a degenerate potential: Introduction

 Finally, in order to control the growth of $V^\prime$ around infinity and to ensure that~\eqref{modelo} has a unique invariant probability measure, we assume the following growth condition. \begin{hypothesis}[Growth at infinity] There exist $c_0 ,R_0 \in (0,\infty)$, and $\beta\in (-1,\infty)$ such that

 \end{hypothesis}

 An interesting example, which satisfies Hypothesis~\ref{hyp1}, Hypothesis~\ref{hyp2} and Hypothesis~\ref{hyp3}, is the one-well potential $V(z)=|z|^{2+\alpha}$, $z\in \mathbb{R}$ for some $\alpha>0$.
 When $\alpha=0$, we have that~\eqref{modelo} corresponds to the Ornstein--Uhlenbeck process which exhibits profile cut-off for $x\not=0$ and it does not when $x=0$, for further details see~\cite{BA} and~\cite{BJ}.
 For $\alpha>0$ we have $V^{\prime}(0)=V^{\prime\prime}(0)=0$ and hence Theorem~2.1 in~\cite{BJ} cannot be applied.
-In fact, in the degenerate case, for any initial condition the convergence to equilibrium is gradual.
+In fact, in the degenerate case, for any initial condition the convergence to equilibrium is gradual, in the sense of Definition~\ref{def:gradual} below, which implies no cut-off.
 This is in stark contrast with the Ornstein--Uhlenbeck process and it is natural from the dynamical point of view, since the fixed point changes from hyperbolic to non-hyperbolic (degenerate).
-For instance, the qualitative behavior of hyperbolic systems and degenerate systems are very different, the former are structurally stable whereas the later are not.
-In the hyperbolic attracting case, it is shown in Theorem~2.2 in~\cite{BJ} that profile cut-off phenomenon holds true and the proof relies in the Hartman--Grobman theorem, which breaks down at degenerate points.
+For instance, the qualitative behavior of hyperbolic systems and degenerate systems are very different, the former are structurally stable whereas the latter are not.
+In the hyperbolic attracting case, it is shown in Theorem~2.2 in~\cite{BJ} that profile cut-off phenomenon holds true and the proof relies on the Hartman--Grobman theorem, which breaks down at degenerate points.
 In the present degenerate setting, we introduce a time space scaling and obtain gradual convergence to equilibrium, see Theorem~\ref{T:silhouette} below.
 Moreover, there is a qualitative change of behavior in the model: the cut-off phenomenon is not present in this setting, see Corollary~\ref{C:nocut} below.
 We also give asymptotics for the mixing times in~\eqref{ec:limz} in Corollary~\ref{C:nocut}.

 Another example which underlies our motivation to study this type of model is the so-called Ginzburg--Landau potential.
 More precisely, for a given $\eta\in \mathbb{R}$ the \textit{Ginzburg--Landau potential} $V_\eta:\mathbb{R}\to \mathbb{R}$ is defined by